How does this company make money?

 What does this company depend on?

-The production process relies on soybeans sourced from Northeast China provinces, oyster extract from Pearl River Delta aquaculture operations, glass bottles from Guangdong packaging suppliers, food-grade salt meeting Chinese national standards, and specialized fermentation bacteria cultures maintained under laboratory conditions.
+The company cannot run without soybeans from Northeast China provinces, oyster extract from Pearl River Delta aquaculture operations, glass bottles from Guangdong packaging suppliers, food-grade salt meeting Chinese national standards, and the specialized fermentation bacteria cultures maintained in its own laboratory.

 Who depends on this company?

-Chinese restaurant chains would lose access to standardized oyster sauce formulations required for consistent dish preparation across locations.
+Chinese restaurant chains rely on the company's oyster sauce to keep dishes tasting the same across all their locations — without it, they would need to reformulate recipes.
 Southeast Asian food distributors would face gaps in soy sauce supply for retail channels serving diaspora Chinese communities.
-Guangdong food processing companies would lose oyster sauce inputs for prepared meal production.
+Guangdong food processing companies use the company's oyster sauce as an ingredient in prepared meals and would lose that input.

 How does this company scale?